Slot-MLLM: Object-Centric Visual Tokenization for Multimodal LLM: Acknowledgment

-As illustrated in Figure \ref{fig:training-overview}, the first stage of tokeinzer training involves learning of Slot Q-Former, Transformer Block, MLP, and Cross-Attention Layer within UNet of unCLIP-SD.
-Slot Q-Former is initialized with weights from BLIP-2.
-The first training stage aims to produce continuous slot embeddings $S_{emb}$ and is guided by two primary objectives: image reconstruction and image-text alignment.
-These two objectives are jointly trained during this stage.
+As illustrated in Fig.~\ref{fig:training-overview}, the first stage of tokenizer training involves learning Slot Encoder, Transformer Block, MLP, and trainable adapter cross-attention layers within the UNet of unCLIP-SD, while keeping the original UNet cross-attention layers frozen.
+Slot Encoder is initialized with weights from BLIP-2 \cite{li2023blip}.
+The first training stage aims to produce continuous slot embeddings $S_{emb}$ and is guided by three primary objectives: image reconstruction, image--text alignment, and attention guidance loss.

-\textbf{Image Reconstruction Loss.} The global token $\hat{S}_{global}$ is trained to be aligned with the CLIP \cite{radford2021learning} image embedding $I$ using Mean Squared Error (MSE) loss: $\mathcal{L}_{clip}=||\hat S_{global}-I||^2.$
+\textbf{Image Reconstruction Loss.} The global token $\hat{S}_{global}$ is trained to be aligned with the CLIP \cite{radford2021learning} image embedding $I$ using Mean Squared Error (MSE) loss.